refinedmods/refinedstorage2/CONTRIBUTING.md

 - Keep your PR as small as possible, this makes reviewing easier.
 - Commits serve a clear purpose and have a fitting commit message.
 - Branches are kept up to date by rebasing, preferably.
 - Changes are added in `CHANGELOG.md`.
 Please refrain from using technical terminology, keep it user-friendly.
+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

 ## Branching